 On the left side of the page, the Topics menu provides a table of contents for all topics in the documentation.
 There's a lot of topics listed here, but you can expand or collapse each section to control what's displayed.

-The tool bar also includes a Back button that returns you to the previous page and buttons that allow you to share the page via social networks or email.
+Each topic has the Copy Url button that allows you to copy the topic's Url, so you can share the page via social networks or email.

 From the search results page, you can limit your search to just the Community or Documentation web site.